 Decorating Eggs

 To decorate eggs, we used grass, dandelions, and flowers found in our yard.
-We dipped the flowers in water and placed them on the egg.
+We dipped the flowers in water and placed them in the egg.
 The water helped them to stay in place.
 Then we used old pantyhose, cut up into pieces, to secure the flower on the egg while dying.
+Secure the pantyhose with kitchen twine or rubber bands before placing them in the dye bath.

-This was by far the most time we’ve spent decorating Easter eggs, and it was the funniest too!
+This was by far the most time we’ve spent decorating Easter eggs, and it was the funnest too!

 PrintHow To Dye Easter Eggs Naturally